moraesc/instagram-user-scraper/README.md

     `python -m ensurepip`

 ### Overview
-This script takes in an Excel file with a list of Instgram user names and links to their accounts, scrapes their account data, and outputs an Excel file with a list of each users number of followers, number of followees, and number of posts.
+This script takes in an Excel file with a list of Instgram user names and links to their accounts, scrapes their account data, and outputs an Excel file with a list of each users name, username, link to their profile, and number of followers.

 Users can enter a name for the excel file.